IliHanSoLow/WebSearch/README.md

 add `~/.local/bin` to your path

 ## Usage:
-1. Get a release from the release Page and add the file to your Path
+1. Get a release from the release page and add the file to your Path
-2. Use: <br>
 ```
 websearch {yourSearchmachine} {YourQuery}
 ```
 ### Example:
 ```
-$ websearch github IliHanSoLow
+$ websearch google test
 ```